European Photography: Allied publications

 Also in 1983, European Photography took over the magazine Print Letter, which had been founded in 1976 by Marco Misani in Zurich and was aimed at galleries, museums, and collectors.
 It was continued in European Photography until 1989 as a separate section of the magazine, last identified in the imprint in 1995.

+Academic resource

-Academic resourceEuropean Photography is held in a number of university libraries internationally, and is recommended reading for photography and visual culture courses.
+European Photography is held in a number of university libraries internationally, and is recommended reading for photography and visual culture courses.
 Articles in the journal are frequently cited in theses, conference proceedings, journal articles, bibliographies, and books.